pollen-robotics/orbita/orbita-sdk/docs/control.rst

 - by directly sending target angle positions for each disk (in rads)
 - by sending 3D desired orientation of the plate (as quaternion)

-When using 3D orientation, the analytical inverse kinematics solution will be computed to find the required disk positions.
+When using 3D orientation, the inverse kinematics solution will be computed to find the required disk positions.

-.. note:: In this Orbita version, the inverse kinematics is not computed within the firmware but on the client computer (within the :ref:`PythonSDK`).
-Thus, the second option is only available through the Python's SDK at the moment.

 .. image:: _static/orbita.gif
     :width: 50%